Inflammatory bowel disease: Genetics

 Associated loci pane.
 Pink genes are in IBD associated loci, blue are not.

 A genetic component to IBD has been recognized for over a century.
 Research that has contributed to understanding of the genetics include studies of ethnic groups (e.g., Ashkenazi Jews, Irish), familial clustering, epidemiological studies, and twin studies.
 With the advent of molecular genetics, understanding of the genetic basis has expanded considerably, particularly in the past decade.
 The first gene linked to IBD was NOD2 in 2001.

 Genome-wide association studies have since added to understanding of the genomics and pathogenesis of the disease.
 More than 200 single nucleotide polymorphisms (SNPs or "snips") are now known to be associated with susceptibility to IBD.
 One of the largest genetic studies of IBD was published in 2012.
 The analysis explained more of the variance in Crohn's disease and ulcerative colitis than previously reported.
 The results suggested that commensal microbiota are altered in such a way that they act as pathogens in inflammatory bowel diseases.
 Other studies show that mutations in IBD-associated genes might interfere with the cellular activity and interactions with the microbiome that promote normal immune responses.
 Many studies identified that microRNAs dysregulation involved in IBD and to promote colorectal cancer.
 By 2020, single-cell RNA sequencing analysis was launched by a small consortium using IBD patient biopsy material in a search for therapeutic targets.

-According to an article published on Nature, ETS2 gene plays a vital role in the development of the disease.
+According to an article published on Nature, the ETS2 gene directs the macrophage inflammation that drives the disease.